 - Nozzle and Cavity Plate Sealing Diameters

 Gate Bubble

 Cavity Plate

-Nozzle
+Nozzle Housing

 Manifold Plate

 - 3. Apply a static application grease to the hot runner alignment dowels.
 Refer to Section 3.5 for information about recommended lubricants.

 - 4. If equipped, install the nozzle tip insulators.
 Refer to Section 6.15 for more information.

 - 5. Remove all locks and tags.
-Refer to Section 2.5 for more information.

 - 6. Reduce the clamp opening and closing speed.